jmccreight/wrf_hydro_tests/README.md

 REPO\_DIR              | Where repositories cloned from github shall be placed (in subfolders) domainSourceDir        | Where the domain and pre-established run directories live. testName               | A valid subdirectory of wrf\_hydro\_tests/tests where desired test lives.
+WRF_HYDRO              | Compile time option to the model (1 for off-line runs) NETCDF                 | Where NetCDF resides on your system

 Optional: